mfbernasol/cheeri/README.md

 ## Description
 A message board similar to twitter to demonstrate full stack web development with React and Node/Express.js

-For more of a positive twist, users are encouraged to share good things that has happened in their posts.

 ## Built With
 ### Front-End:
 - Create React App